nfnfgo/ahu_elec_watch_backend/docs/usage_calc.md

 [3, 300]
 ```

-We use the the latest timestamp among this point.
-Here this decision actually may not be the perfect one, since in
-this case the usage will seem delayed.
-But I still implemented this at first since I don't know if there will be a
-better choice.
+## Timestamp Of The New Point

+Currently, the **timestamp of the latest point being merged** would be used as the timestamp of the new point.
+In this case, the usage statistics may has some delay compared to reality.

+## Value Of The New Point

-The value `300` is simply the averge of the value of all original points.
+If `usage_pre_hour` is `enabled`, we could simply using the **average value of all the points as the new value**.
+However, this may not be so accurate, since the **distance of this three points may not be the same**,
+and we should consider the **point with longer distance before it has a larger weight** when calculating average.

+If `usage_pre_hour` is `disabled`, we could accumulate all the usage value of the old points to get a completely correct new value for the merged point.

 ## Merge Ratio